Ali with her husband and son in Garden City.

 About Me

-I’m Ali, and I’m running to get re-elected to Idaho’s State Senate in District 16.
+I’m Ali, and I’m Idaho’s State Senator in District 16.

-I’m a mom, a wife, a community leader, an attorney, and District 16’s State Senator.
-A born-and-raised Idahoan, my deep roots here inspire my commitment to protect our state in the face of rapid change.
-I continue to seek office in the statehouse so I can help Idahoans – my neighbors and my friends – tackle real issues affecting them.
+I’m also a mom, a wife, a community leader, an attorney, and a born-and-raised Idahoan.
+My deep roots here inspire my commitment to protect our state in the face of rapid change.
+I continue to seek office in the statehouse so I can help Idahoans – my neighbors and my friends – tackle real issues affecting them – and ultimately keep Idaho a wonderful place to live.

 Growing up in Middleton, Idaho surrounded by farm fields and Idaho’s great outdoors, I learned how special our state is.
 My mom was public school teacher and dad a state employee for the Department of Transportation, where they each served for over 30 years.
-Some of my earliest memories involve picking potatoes out of my backyard, playing sports at my public school, learning to drive on winding dirt roads, fishing with dad, and playing in mom’s garden.
+Some of my earliest memories involve playing sports at my public school, learning to drive on winding dirt roads, hiking in the Sawtooths, fishing with dad, and picking potatoes out of mom’s garden.

 I also witnessed firsthand the needs of rural kids who weren’t provided the same opportunities due to economic disparities.
-I went on to pursue a career in public service, graduating from The College of Idaho, then William & Mary Law School.
+I went on to pursue a career in public service, curious about the policy problems causing so much poverty in one of the richest countries in the world.
+I graduated from The College of Idaho, then William & Mary Law School with honors.

-The 2016 election shifted my perspective and sparked a desire to make more impact through local grassroots work.
-I transitioned back into the nonprofit sector to support communities and service providers in their efforts to end homelessness.
-In 2019 I became the Executive Director of Jesse Tree, a nonprofit preventing homelessness for low-income families in the Treasure Valley.
-My work serving our most vulnerable populations drives me to amplify their experiences in halls of our Capitol.
+Witnessing the United States’ growing problem with homelessness sparked a desire to make more impact through grassroots work.
+I transitioned back into the local nonprofit sector to support communities and service providers in their efforts to end homelessness.
+After representing communities attempting to solve these problems, I became the Executive Director of Jesse Tree, a nonprofit preventing eviction and homelessness for families in the Treasure Valley.
+My work serving everyday working families drives me to amplify their experiences in halls of our Capitol.

 Because my professional background has primarily been in housing and homelessness, I have also sought to focus on this issue, which is frequently cited as one of Idahoans’ top concerns.
 In 2021, I successfully fought for $50 million in funding for Idaho’s Housing Trust Fund, which had sat empty for 30 years.
-When renters were being taken advantage of by large corporations, I passed a bill to make fees more limited and transparent.
+The fund created over 1,200 units of housing that’s affordable to working families across the state.
+When renters were being taken advantage of by large corporations, I passed a bill to make junk fees more limited and transparent.
 When eviction rates doubled due to the rising cost of housing, I passed a bill to remove dismissed evictions from tenants’ records.
 And when shelters needed a fix to allow them to provide shelter to runaway youth, I passed a bill gives kids access to needed services.

-I continue to serve and seek office so I can help our state address real challenges in a way that serves regular Idahoans, and I hope I can count on your support.
+I continue to serve and seek office so I can help our state address real challenges in a way that serves real Idahoans, and I hope I can count on your support.

 I’m proud to have earned the endorsement of these trusted organizations and elected officials: